ClayAucoin/codex-lv2-may-2025/guides/week3-group-project/lesson-28/lesson-28.md

 * Which could you take responsibility for completing?

 ### 🎨 Plan the Look and Feel

+You may use the code.org [Activity Guide](https://docs.google.com/document/d/14oPvmdvm_BfOn5KBSov6jyhoEMRHygdNNIXl-fe4g-Q/view) to help you plan.

 **Everyone in the group should help brainstorm these items.**